iansampson/dissertation/Backlog.md

 ### Must
-- [ ] Write conclusion for Bergvall revision
 - [ ] Write conclusion for dissertation
 - [ ] Finish abstract
-- [ ] Update references to Bergvall chapter in introduction and elsewhere
 - [ ] Change reference to “The Fried Tale” to “The Not Tale”

 ### Should
+- [ ] Update references to Bergvall chapter in introduction and elsewhere
 - [ ] Introduce Oulipo and its members in a more straightforward narrative
 - [ ] Consider extending Bervin chapter
       (possibly via her work on Dickinson, Paul Legault’s reworkings,